Montana Town With High Mesothelioma Rates Brace for COVID

 “During the heyday, I don’t think you could shop for groceries in this town without breathing some of the dust,” said one of the town’s residents in an interview with NPR.

-Now, with COVID-19 infection rates spiking, people with weakened lungs and immune systems wonder how they’ll recover from the virus.
+Now, with COVID-19 infection rates spiking, people with weakened lungs and immune systems brace for the pandemic and wonder how they’ll recover from the virus.
 Many of the elderly population have pre-existing conditions (most related to asbestos exposure) that already make it harder to breathe.

 “It feels like someone is standing on your chest, or almost like someone stuffed a pillow down there in your lung,” said another Libby resident in his 60s.